pomonam/kronfluence/examples/glue/README.md

     --factor_strategy ekfac
 ```

-On an A100 (80GB), it takes roughly 95 minutes to compute the pairwise scores for `SST2` with around 900 query data points (including computing EKFAC factors):
+On an A100 (80GB), it takes roughly 95 minutes to compute the pairwise scores for `SST2` (including computing EKFAC factors):

 ```
 ----------------------------------------------------------------------------------------------------------------------------------